-Acute pharyngitis refers to inflammation of the mucosa of the pharynx, which frequently includes the tonsils (tonsillitis) and is caused by infection or irritation.
+Acute pharyngitis refers to inflammation of the pharyngeal mucosa, which frequently includes the tonsils (tonsillitis) and is caused by infection or irritation.

 1. Etiology: Etiology depends on the patient’s age.
 In adults pharyngitis is most commonly caused by viruses: respiratory (eg, rhinovirus, enteroviruses, influenza, parainfluenza, respiratory syncytial virus, human metapneumovirus, adenovirus, coronaviruses), herpesviruses (Epstein-Barr virus [EBV], cytomegalovirus [CMV], herpes simplex virus [HSV]), and other (eg, HIV).
 Less often this syndrome is caused by bacteria.
 Streptococcus pyogenes (group A streptococcus [GAS]) is responsible for the majority of cases of bacterial pharyngitis; group C or G streptococci are also commonly isolated.
 Rarer bacterial causes include Mycoplasma pneumoniae, Arcanobacterium haemolyticum, Fusobacterium necrophorum, Chlamydia pneumoniae, Neisseria gonorrhoeae, and Corynebacterium diphtheriae.

-2. Reservoir and transmission: The majority of pathogens listed above infect or colonize the human respiratory tract and are spread by droplets or close contact.
+2. Reservoir and transmission: The majority of pathogens listed above infect or colonize the human respiratory tract and are spread by large infectious respiratory particles (historically termed droplets) or close contact.
 Many people with these active viral or bacterial infections or colonizations may not be overtly symptomatic but can still transmit the pathogen.
 Note that the detection of GAS (or other typical oral bacterial flora) in the throat does not imply active infection; many individuals can be colonized with GAS for prolonged periods.

 3. Epidemiology: Given that most pharyngitis is caused by respiratory viruses, this infection is most commonly observed in the fall, winter, and early spring.
 Risk factors are very dependent on etiology.
 Contact with young children predisposes to infection with respiratory viruses and herpesviruses.
 Sexual contact is an obvious risk factor for HIV and N gonorrhoeae infection (the latter occurs via oral-genital contact).
 M pneumoniae and C pneumoniae, which commonly cause both upper and lower respiratory tract infections, and A haemolyticum, which chiefly causes pharyngitis, are more commonly found in adolescents and young adults.
 C diphtheriae is extremely rare and usually occurs in unvaccinated individuals who travel to areas where diphtheria is still endemic.